Topeka Tax Rebate Program: Assistance for Seniors Facing Financial Challenges

 Unlike the Kansas Residential Rebate Program, Topeka’s tax rebate is completely separate and exclusive to those who reside within the city limits.

 Councilman Spencer Duncan stated, “This city has reduced the millage tax for consecutive years, and the City Council is committed to working to reduce taxes for citizens.”
-According to WIBW in Topeka, he added: “The most important thing is to ensure that our most vulnerable citizens can stay in their homes without worrying about their tax bills.
+According to WIBW in Topeka, he added: “The most important thing is to ensure that our most vulnerable citizens can stay in their homes without worrying regarding their tax bills.
 This program is one more step in that direction.”

 Tax discount or stimulus check